brycewray/hugo-site/content/posts/2021/12/fetching-remote-stuff-hugo-0-90-plus/index.md

 My initial reaction was: well, that’s surely cool, but I doubt I’ll ever need that functionality in my own relatively limited use[^1] of Hugo.
 Then, yesterday, a tweet by long-renowned Hugo expert [Régis Philibert](https://github.com/regisphilibert) gave me second thoughts:

-> With [@GoHugoIO](https://twitter.com/GoHugoIO) latest and its supercharged \`resource.Get\` there's no more limit to what your favorite SSG can fetch from the cloud!
+> With [@GoHugoIO](https://twitter.com/GoHugoIO)[^tweets] latest and its supercharged \`resource.Get\` there's no more limit to what your favorite SSG can fetch from the cloud!
 >
 > Any kind of files really, but a full fledged fetch like API is really what I was waiting for.
 >
 > And boy am I 🤩.\
 > <span class="pokey">9:21 PM • December 10, 2021 (UTC)</span>
 <!-- https://twitter.com/regisphilibert/status/1469417024518565900 -->

+[^tweets]: Depending on Twitter policies as of when you read this, you may need to be logged into an a Twitter account to use the link.

 And, lo and behold, it hit me this morning: this new ability by Hugo to fetch remote stuff meant, now, I could use [Base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64)-encoded [low-quality image placeholders](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders) (LQIPs) in my image-handling shortcode (most recently described in “[Go big or Go home?
 The sequel](/posts/2021/11/go-big-go-home-sequel/)”).